aavogt/DimMat/README.md

 # compile-time checked units for matrices
-Two related generalizations of `dimensional-tf` are explored in this package:
+Two related generalizations of `dimensional-tf` (and a branch using a ghc-7.8 only [units](http://hackage.haskell.org/package/units)) are explored in this package:

 * provide hmatrix operations that know about units too
 * automatic differentiation (`ad` package) that knows about units